 3. To turn off the Freeze function, touch the F3 button (FREEZ) so FZ is not displayed.

-Using a Pedal to Cycle Through Multiple Setup Registrations (Sequential Recall)
+Using a Pedal or an EX button to Cycle Through Multiple Setup Registrations (Sequential Recall)

-Registrations can be sequentially recalled using a pedal connected to the EXPRESSION/ ASSIGNABLE jack.
+Registrations can be sequentially recalled using a pedal connected to the EXPRESSION/ ASSIGNABLE jack or one of the EX buttons.